gbmhunter/MRingBuff/README.rst

 Designed to be both powerful, efficient and portable in an embedded (microcontroller) environment.

-Uses the cyclic head/tail method to implement the FIFO buffer.
+Uses the cyclic head/tail method to implement the ring buffer.
 The head is where data is currently being written to, while the tail is where data is currently being read from.

 Typically, one task/interrupt will write to the buffer, while another will read from the buffer.